mashhadinaghmeh/data-challenge-IMAGO/README.md

     data-modeling file which has ideas on warehouse design restructuring

-    modern-technologies file which covers the dbt, Airflow, Dagster and migration section
+    modern-technologies file which covers the dbt, Airflow, Dagster, Snowflake and migration section

     data-investigation file which had a huge help on me understanding the business, non conformities and assumptions.